Bedrock (The Flintstones): Location

 Bedrock is the county seat of fictional Cobblestone County and is described in the first-season episode, "The Tycoon", as being 200 feet below sea level.
 Presumably, the nearby town of Red Rock was located in Cobblestone County as well.
 However, no further information was ever given for any of these locations besides being set in a prehistoric version of the United States.
 Near Bedrock lies Granitetown, given in one episode as the one-time childhood hometown of Barney Rubble and Fred's boss, Mr. Slate.

 Bedrock in one episode is shown as being a two-day drive from Rock Vegas, and in another episode, several hours' drive from Indianrockolis, which suggests that Bedrock might be located in what is today the Midwestern United States.

-Travel to Hollyrock, the prehistoric entertainment capital of the country, usually involves an "airplane" flight—the "plane" in this case often shown as either a giant pterodactyl, with the passenger compartment being a hollowed-out log strapped to the pterodactyl's back, or a wooden plane with smaller pterodactyls on each wing as the "engines."
+Travel to Hollyrock, the prehistoric entertainment capital of the country, usually involves an "airplane" flight—the "plane" in this case often shown as either a giant pterodactyl, with the passenger compartment being a hollowed-out log strapped to the pterodactyl's back, or a wooden plane with smaller pterodactyls on each wing as the "engines".

-The season three episode "The Buffalo Convention" shows Fred and Barney going to a lodge convention in Frantic City.
+The season-three episode "The Buffalo Convention" shows Fred and Barney going to a lodge convention in Frantic City.

-The season two episode "The Rock Vegas Caper" shows the Flintstones and the Rubbles, while driving to Rock Vegas, passing the Grand Canyon; However, in prehistoric times the "canyon" is little more than a small stream.
-Fred, however, notes it "might be a big thing someday."
+The season-two episode "The Rock Vegas Caper" shows the Flintstones and the Rubbles, while driving to Rock Vegas, passing the Grand Canyon; however, in prehistoric times the "canyon" is little more than a small stream.
+Fred, however, notes it "might be a big thing someday".

 The season one episode "The Monster from the Tar Pit" shows Mr. Sandstone of the movie studio Miracle Pictures talking to one of his directors about staging his movie in a real town.
 When asked where Sandstone walks to a flat Earth globe, closes his eyes, points to an area of the map that appears to be in modern-day Northern Iowa or Southern Minnesota, and chooses Bedrock.

 It has also been suggested that Bedrock is fairly close to the ocean or the Great Lakes, as the city has a yacht club, plus the Flintstones and Rubbles have taken several trips to the beach.

-The episode "Shinrock-A-Go-Go" which originally aired on December 3, 1965, featured a dream sequence from Fred with an animated caricature of President Lyndon B. Johnson, as well as the United States Capitol in a prehistoric version of Washington DC.
+The episode "Shinrock-A-Go-Go", which originally aired on December 3, 1965, featured a dream sequence from Fred with an animated caricature of President Lyndon B. Johnson, as well as the United States Capitol in a prehistoric version of Washington, D.C.